Substantive Motion UPSC

 (a) Conservation of energy

-(b) Backward thrust of gases produced
+(b) Backward thrust from escaping gases

-(c) Newton’s Third Law of Motion
+(c) Newton’s Third Law of motion

 (d) Newton’s First Law of Motion